 Income

 - Definition: The money your business earns from operations and other activities.
-These categories provide insight into the sources of revenue for your business.
+These categories provide insight into the sources of revenue for your business, and it is important to record them correctly for tax purposes.
+For example, the IRS states that advance rent payments, like for a lease’s final year, must be included in your rental income in the year they are received.

 - Example Categories: Management fees, onboarding fees, leasing fees, late payment fees, maintenance markups